SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ## **Project Outline**

-This site will provide the bride and groom with the ability to give their wedding guests all the information they need for the day and a way to accept or decline the invitation, decide which menu choices each member in the guests party want and chose a wedding gift or gift some money.
+This site will provide the bride and groom with the ability to give their wedding guests all the information they need for the day and a way to accept or decline the invitation, decide which menu choices each member in the guest's party want and chose a wedding gift or gift some money.
 The bride and groom will have control over the guest details, the menu choices, the days' schedule and the gift list.
 The site will also give the bride and groom the ability to check the status of the invitations and the menu choices the guests have made which will allow the bride and groom to chase only those who have not replied or have provided details of food requirements.
-Finally the bride and groom should be able to arrange the table seating based on the guests who have accepted.
+Finally' the bride and groom should be able to arrange the table seating based on the guests who have accepted.

 ``` Mock up Image ```
 ![image](static/documentation_files/images/ami_responsivedesign.png)